Overchute/docs/Development/website_text.md

 ### For creators
 _Build for the world to use_
 - Monetize your work without having to enforce restricive licences
-- Get rewarded for enriching the commons
+- Get rewarded for producing public goods

 ### For communities
 _Mobilize your collective buying power_